-Inspirational Orkney has long been home to communities of artists and designers, drawn to the islands by our scenery, history, culture and, of course, our unique light.
+Orkney has long been home to artists and designers, drawn to the islands by our scenery, history, culture and our unique light.

 In Orkney, art is sometimes unconventional, often unexpected and challenging, but always of the highest quality and integrity.
 Orcadian artists, such as Stanley Cursiter and Sylvia Wishart, gained worldwide recognition and put the islands firmly on the map.
-Today's generation of painters continue this tradition and are responsible for works of outstanding creativity.
+Today's generation of painters, potters and sculptors continue this tradition and are responsible for works of outstanding creativity.

-As you travel across Orkney, you will come face-to-face with the source of this inspiration - imposing Neolithic monuments, mystical stone circles, stunning sunsets, the Northern Lights, dramatic coastlines and crashing waves.
-All this might inspire you to pick up a brush and try your hand.
-Many galleries run courses and workshops for enthusiasts of all levels - so give it a go and put your own stamp on Orkney!
+As you travel across Orkney, you will come face-to-face with the source of much of this inspiration - imposing Neolithic monuments, mystical stone circles, stunning sunsets, the Northern Lights, dramatic coastlines and crashing waves.
+All this might encourage you to pick up a brush and try your hand - many galleries run courses and workshops for enthusiasts of all levels.